Abolitionist-Project/QuantiModo-Sync-Android/README.md

 - Data Habit
 - More to come!

-Want to add an app?

-Reader - Takes data from a specific file format and stores it in memory.

-You just need to make a converter for it.
-A converter ransforms the data which has been read into a form that can be posted to the QuantiModo API.
+If you want to add an app, you just need to make a converter for it.
+A converter transforms the data from a app's database into a form that can be posted to the QuantiModo API.
+Email info@quantimo.do to find out more.